 “The issue, as we see it, is that it has essentially become Facebook for people in suits,” says Fitzbaxter.
-“What LinkedIn lacks as a platform is the ability to facilitate actual commerce at an organisational level.”
+“What LinkedIn lacks as a platform is the ability to facilitate actual commerce at an organizational level.”

 “Where our product offering is different, is that the network that connects people is also the network they use to communicate and conduct business,” Fitzbaxter continues.
-“LinkedIn is good at connecting people – but once that connection has been made, the communication largely moves offsite, and straight back to email and all of the productivity issues that presents.”
+“LinkedIn is good at connecting people – but once that connection has been made, the communication largely moves offsite, and straight back to the email and all of the productivity issues that presents.”

 LinkedIn’s DNA is as a peer-to-peer network, so Fitzbaxter’s assessment may well be right.
-It’s certainly not a platform embraced by organisations to facilitate day-to-day commerce with clients and suppliers, as its primary function currently seems to be more about recruitment than anything else.
+It’s certainly not a platform embraced by organizations to facilitate day-to-day commerce with clients and suppliers, as its primary function currently seems to be more about recruitment than anything else.

 While these were workable solutions for letting people talk to each other, they still lacked a basic functionality that would allow teams to work together towards a common goal.
 It took the monumental failure of a major venture from Stewart Butterfield – who co-founded image sharing site Flickr with his wife – to find an answer.

-During development of a “non-violent MMO” (Massively Multiplayer Online) game called Glitch, his team had also built an internal communications platform that would turn out to be a far better tech prospect than the game itself.
+During the development of a “non-violent MMO” (Massively Multiplayer Online) game called Glitch, his team had also built an internal communications platform that would turn out to be a far better tech prospect than the game itself.

 Butterfield launched Slack as a standalone product in August 2013, and it has become one of the most popular project-based communications platforms in the world.